SC expects to launch cryptocurrency framework in next few months

 main news image

-KUALA LUMPUR (Nov 6): Securities Commission Malaysia (SC) said it is working closely with Bank Negara Malaysia (BNM) in coming out with a framework on cryptocurrency, and expects to launch it in the next few months.
+KUALA LUMPUR: The Securities Commission Malaysia (SC) said it is working closely with Bank Negara Malaysia (BNM) in coming out with a framework on cryptocurrency, and expects to launch it in the next few months.

-SC chairman Tan Sri Ranjit Ajit Singh said the commission is also involved in discussions at the International Organisation of Securities Commissions with regards to this matter.
+SC chairman Tan Sri Ranjit Ajit Singh said the commission is also involved in discussions at the International Organization of Securities Commissions with regard to this matter.

-There are several operating exchanges that have come to talk with SC, and once the framework is on, it would be in a position of seeing which exchanges are registered, he added.
+Ranjit said there are several operating exchanges that have come to talk with the SC, and once the framework is on, it would be in a position to see which exchanges are registered.

-The programme has started a pilot project to explore the use of distributed ledger technology (DLT) or blockchain technology in the unlisted and over-the-counter (OTC) market space, he added.
+The programme has started a pilot project to explore the use of distributed ledger technology (DLT) or blockchain technology in the unlisted and over-the-counter (OTC) market space, said.

-“This would form the building blocks for interested parties to create a DLT-based network for unlisted and OTC markets,” Ranjit added.
+“This would form the building blocks for interested parties to create a DLT-based network for unlisted and OTC markets,” he added.

 The aFINity programme, set up to build the local digital finance ecosystem, has over 100 industry participants.